||D |||A |||N |||E || _________

 This page serves as a personal archive of my reading list.
 It began as a carefully crafted bottom-up sequence in order to achieve Linux kernel contributor-level proficiency, but eventually became a medium of realizing the greater purpose and joy of learning.

-Being a recovering completionist, it strictly features literature that I have read completely and comprehensively (appendices and other extraneous sections included).
+Being a recovering completionist, it strictly features literature that I have read comprehensively (appendices and other sections included).
 If you can help it, don't do this to yourself.
-Summaries are formed retrospectively.
+Technical books are a special kind of fun, and I sincerely hope this page helps seekers make more educated book purchasing decisions.

 Happy reading!